ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/Objects.md

             this.y = y;
         }

-This means we can not longer use the default constructor `new Point()`. we can now only use the defined constructor `new Point(4, 1)`.
+This means we can not longer use the default constructor `new Point()`.
+We can now only use the defined constructor `new Point(4, 1)`.

 We can define more than one constructor, so `Point` can be created in several ways.
 Let's define the default constructor again.